Ryuryu169/python_selflearning/README.md

 # python_selflearning
-Code to demonstrate how RSA and DH works (Note written in Japanese)
+This project demonstrates how RSA and DH works.
+It is designed for personal study purposes and not intended for production use.
+The input for RSA is limited to 1000 due to calculation process.

 Features
 --